Tura Beach

 Table Chart PROFILE FAQ

-Tura Beach has a typical household mix, with a fairly typical median household size
+Tura Beach has a typical household mix, with a lower-than-average median household size

-Family households constitute 70.2% of all households, including 19.6% couples with children, 44.0% couples without children, and 5.8% single parent families.
-Non-family households account for the remaining 29.8%, with lone person households at 27.5% and group households comprising 2.1%.
-The median household size is 2.2 people, which aligns with the average in the Rest of NSW.
+Family households comprise 70.2% of all households, including 19.6% couples with children, 44.0% couples without children, and 5.8% single parent families.
+Non-family households account for the remaining 29.8%, with lone person households at 27.5% and group households making up 2.1%.
+The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households